-As for artificial grass backing, artificial grass is backed with polyurethane or latex.
+As for artificial grass backing, polyurethane or latex are used.
 Poly backed artificial grass does not expand and contract; latex does.
-If you are installing your turf in area known for extreme heat, go with a polyurethane backed product.
-This will ensure your lawn does not shrink, or expand, causing bubbles, ripples and tears.
+If you are installing your turf in an area known for extreme heat, go with a polyurethane backed product.
+This will ensure your lawn does not shrink or expand, causing bubbles, ripples and tears.

 This is an important one.
 It can be tempting to choose a grass that looks really green, however, take caution.
 Once installed, it will stick out like a sore thumb.
 Most of those super green grass products are cheap too.
 You will have durability issues in the long run.

 When choosing artificial grass, it is best to choose a product that has varying shades of green.
 Olive green, dark green and lime green mixed together will offer a more lush and natural look.
 Also, look for grass that is not completely uniform.
 This will add to curb appeal.
 You may want to look for a product that contains a few brown flecks too.
 This will make your yard look even more natural and full.